-University of Michigan Confirms Withheld Communication Between Lead Counsel Timothy Lynch and Former U.S. Attorney Barbara McQuade
+University of Michigan Confirms Withheld Communication Between Timothy Lynch and Barbara McQuade Following Russia-Gate FBI Correspondence

-This record documents a University of Michigan Freedom of Information Act (FOIA) response confirming that one responsive communication between University lead counsel Timothy Lynch and Barbara McQuade exists and was withheld in full under the attorney-client privilege exemption.
+The University of Michigan confirmed that one responsive communication between University General Counsel Timothy Lynch and Barbara McQuade exists and was withheld in full under attorney-client privilege.

 The University identified one responsive record covering the period 2014 through 2018 and confirmed its existence while withholding the document in full.

-Timothy Lynch serves as lead counsel for the University of Michigan.
+Timothy Lynch served as lead counsel for the University of Michigan.

 Barbara McQuade is a former United States Attorney for the Eastern District of Michigan who later joined the University of Michigan Law School faculty and has served as a legal analyst.

-The University acknowledged that a responsive communication exists but declined to disclose its contents.
+The University acknowledged that a responsive Lynch–McQuade communication exists but declined to disclose its contents.

 Exhibit.
 University of Michigan FOIA response confirming that one responsive Lynch–McQuade communication was located and withheld in full under attorney-client privilege.